hepabolu/programming-by-stealth/docs/pbs70.md

 Unlike Alerts, Modals don’t come in different styles.
 If you want to change the colours, you’ll need to use the regular Bootstrap utilities like `bg-success` and `text-primary` etc., or raw CSS.

 Bootstrap does give you some control over how your modals look and behave though.
-We won’t go into an exhaustive live here, but I do want to highlight some.
+We won’t go into an exhaustive list here, but I do want to highlight some.

 ### Vertical Alignment